Holographic dark energy in curved spacetime for interacting fluids: Introduction

 Without question we live in an Universe for which a plethora of cosmological models could be adapted.
-However, we must pay attention to the hints revealed by the astrophysical observations, some of the tensions found in modern cosmology allow small deviations from a flat configuration \cite{snowmass}, then the precise determination of the curvature parameter is crucial to understand the cosmic evolution we observe.
-From other point of view, the discrepancies on the measurements of the cosmic expansion rate and the matter fluctuations $\sigma_{8}$ can have a viable explanation if a key piece is added to the puzzle: massive neutrinos contribution, in Ref. \cite{puzzle} this contribution is explored and the $H_{0}$ and $\sigma_{8}$ tensions are alleviated, but the number of extra relativistic degrees of freedom is increased.
-This opens a door to a new room for particle physics.
-Finally, if some of the proposals for indirect detection of dark matter could materialize, we would have a more solid understanding regarding the nature of this component, in Ref. \cite{exoplanets} it is established that exoplanets can serve as dark matter detectors since their temperatures could be affected by a heat flux generated by the dark matter surrounding them.
-If some information it is extracted from exoplanets, we could have a new paradigm on the role of dark matter in scenarios as the one considered in this work.\\
+However, we must pay attention to the hints revealed by the astrophysical observations, some of the tensions found in modern cosmology allow small deviations from a flat configuration \cite{snowmass}, then the understanding of the effects of curvature parameter on the cosmic evolution is crucial.
+See for instance Ref. \cite{pavonk}, where it was found that the inclusion of spatial curvature leads to consistent results at thermodynamics level, i.e., its consideration does not alter the second law.\\